DEVITY-IOT/devity-iot.github.io/website/docs/Tutorial/configuration.md

 Visit the **[configuration page](https://develop.carl.devity.eu)**.

-**From here we need to include screenshots with guidence throught the process.
+**From here we need to include screenshots with guidence through the process.
 This is currently under construction until 0.5.0 is rolled out.**

 ## Generate Templates